-Joe Burton is associate professor of cyber security and international relations in the School of Politics and International Relations, University of Nottingham.
-Prior to this he held a permanent position at the University of St Andrews and was a Marie Curie (MSCA-IF) research fellow at Université libre de Bruxelles (ULB) working on the two-year European Commission funded project CYBERCULT: Strategic Cultures of Cyber Warfare.
-He is the coordinator of the Jean Monnet Network, European Cyber Diplomacy (CYDIPLO) and was a Senior Lecturer in the New Zealand Institute for Security and Crime Science (NZISCS) at the University of Waikato.
-Joe has published widely on NATO’s changing role on the post-Cold War period and was an expert in the NATO Science for Peace and Security (SPS) project, Global Perceptions of NATO (2014-2017).
+Joe Burton is professor of International Security, Politics, Philosophy, and Religion at Lancaster University.
+He previously held positions at the University of Nottingham and the University of St Andrews and was a Marie Curie (MSCA-IF) research fellow at Université libre de Bruxelles (ULB) working on the two-year European Commission funded project CYBERCULT: Strategic Cultures of Cyber Warfare.
+He has also served as a senior lecturer in the New Zealand Institute for Security and Crime Science (NZISCS) at the University of Waikato.
+Joe has published widely on NATO’s changing role in the post-Cold War period and was an expert in the NATO Science for Peace and Security (SPS) project, Global Perceptions of NATO (2014-2017).

 David Capie is director of the Centre for Strategic Studies and professor of international relations at Victoria University of Wellington.
 His research interests focus on conflict and security issues, particularly in the Indo–Pacific region, and New Zealand's foreign and defense policy.
 David has held visiting positions at the Weatherhead Center for International Affairs at Harvard University and at LUIS Guido Carli in Rome.
 He is a member of the Ministerial Advisory Panel for New Zealand’s Defense Policy Review.

-Stephan Frühling researches and teaches at the Strategic and Defense Studies Centre at the Australian National University.
+Stephan Frühling is a professor at the Strategic and Defense Studies Centre of the Australian National University.
 He was a Fulbright professional fellow in Australia-U.S. alliance studies at Georgetown University, research fellow in the research division of the NATO Defense College in Rome, and member of the Australian government’s external panel of experts on the 2016 Defence White Paper.
 His areas of expertise include Australian defense policy, defense planning, nuclear weapons and NATO.

-Gorana Grgić is a jointly appointed senior lecturer at the Department of Government and International Relations and the United States Studies Centre at the University of Sydney.
+Gorana Grgić is a senior researcher at the Center for Security Studies at ETH Zürich and a senior lecturer at the United States Studies Centre at the University of Sydney.
 She is also the 2022-2023 research fellow in grand strategy at the Hertie School’s Centre for International Security in Berlin.
 In recent years, Grgić was a visiting fellow at the Harvard Center for European Studies (2018-2019) and a Partners Across the Globe research fellow at the NATO Defense College in Rome (2021).
 Grgić’s research interests include U.S. foreign policy, transatlantic relations, conflict resolution and democratization.
 Grgić’s research projects and teaching activities have been funded by the EU, NATO and the Australian Department of Defense.

-Yoko Iwama is the director of the strategic studies program, the director of the maritime safety and security policy program, the director of the security and international studies program, and a professor at the National Graduate Institute for Policy Studies in Tokyo, where she has been since 2000.
+Yoko Iwama is professor and director of the Strategic Studies Program at the National Graduate Institute for Policy Studies in Tokyo, where she has been since 2000.
 Her current research interests include the origins and evolution of the nuclear-sharing and nuclear-consultation system in NATO and its relationship with the Nuclear Non-proliferation Treaty.

 Kwang-Jin Kim is a retired brigadier general in the Korean Air Force and a chair professor at Sookmyung Women’s University in Seoul.
 He is concurrently a consultant board member at ROK Joint Chiefs of Staff (JCS).
 During his time on active duty, General Kim served in various roles, including as president of Air University and deputy director of Countering WMD Center at JCS.
 General Kim is the author of several books, including "The Stages of the Development and the Termination of Wars between States."
 He holds a Ph.D. in political science from University of Missouri.